MirrorVista

 Why Hanging a Large Mirror Can Be Tricky

-• Injuries from falling mirrors
+• Safety hazards from falling mirrors.

 Tools and Materials You’ll Need